Halo Infinite — Xbox’s holiday blockbuster — is launching in December

 Three top investment pros open up about what it takes to get your video game funded.

 Like Super Smash Bros., Halo primarily appeals to an audience that has grown up with it.
-And that means its success doesn’t rely on parents purchasing the game as a gift during the Black Fridays sales rush.
+And that means its success doesn’t rely on parents purchasing the game as a gift during the Black Friday sales rush.

 But Halo has even more advantages due to Xbox Game Pass.
 While Halo Infinite multiplayer is free for everyone, the campaign is available in Microsoft’s subscription service.
 And those sorts of digital services are the kinds of things that people can and do purchase as gifts at the last possible minute.